 Ken and Micki have one daughter, Dr. Allyn Crain, D.C., who is a successful chiropractor in Salado, Texas.
 Ken and Micki have resided in Georgetown since July 1985.
 Due to explosive growth over the past 30+ years, Georgetown and Williamson County have seen many, many changes since Ken and Micki moved here in 1985.

 In his spare time, Ken enjoys spending time with his family and friends.
-One of Ken's favorite activities currently is taking his daughter's dog, Reese, for his daily walk in the neighborhood.
+One of Ken's favorite activities currently is taking one of the family dogs for a daily walk in the neighborhood.

-Ken is a regular blood donor and has donated over 15 gallons (eight pints to the gallon) of whole blood and red blood cells over the past twenty years.
+Ken has been a regular blood donor and has donated over 20 gallons (eight pints to the gallon) of whole blood and red blood cells over the past 30 years.
 (Does anyone know if they really need to get a special signed release from a recipient before they put "lawyer blood" into their body in a blood transfusion???)
 Ken encourages everyone to donate blood regularly if they are eligible to do so.

-Pictured to the left: Ken donating red blood cells at the Blood and Tissue Center of Central Texas in Wolf Ranch Shopping Center in Georgetown.
+Pictured to the left: Ken donating red blood cells a few years ago at the Blood and Tissue Center of Central Texas in Wolf Ranch Shopping Center in Georgetown.

 Ken also encourages everyone to consider being an organ donor and to tell their friends and family how they feel about organ donation to make organ donation decisions easier during the very difficult situations when organ donation decisions must be made.
 It is not enough to say you want to be an organ donor on your driver's license or somewhere else.
 You need to have the organ donation conversation with your loved ones NOW so that they will know how you feel about organ donation.
 That will make it much easier for them to agree to an organ donation later that will help someone else greatly.